Happy Autism Acceptance Day!

 I will absolutely and 100% own the fact that being autistic is hard.

 And remember, I have two autistic brothers.
-I’m fully aware of the parenting aspect too – from worrying about his future, stressing out over medications/therapies and IEPs, to learning how to best handle helping him cope with meltdowns.
+I’m fully aware of the parenting aspect too – from worrying about his future, stressing out over medications/therapies and IEPs, to learning how to help him best cope with meltdowns.

 (Note: he knows I write about this stuff and do advocacy work.
-If he decides that he wants me to omit this part later, I’ll delete it – because his privacy matters too.
+If he changes his mind and decides that he wants me to omit this part later, I’ll delete it – because his privacy matters too.
 But for now, he’s okay with it.
-He’s starting to learn about/do self-advocacy now, and I’m so proud. )
+He’s starting to learn about/do self-advocacy now himself, and I’m so proud. )

 Seriously, there’s a lot of aspects of being autistic that’s stressful – but you’ll find that each person has specific things that they struggle with, autistic or not.
 Autistic people just have some additional difficulties – especially because we’re in a society that is definitely not designed for us.

 If we’re being honest, society often creates the most barriers for me.
-Barriers facing employment, accessibility, negative stigmas attached to how my brain works, and so many other things.
+Barriers facing employment, accessibility, being able to live alone safely, negative stigmas attached to how my brain works, and so many other things.

 I’ve already had one meltdown this month, and we’re only on day two.